Rising Damp (film)

 Rising Damp is a 1980 comedy film based on the British situation comedy Rising Damp, which aired on ITV from 1974 to 1978.
 The television series was, in turn, adapted from Eric Chappell's stage play The Banana Box.
 Chappell adapted the play to television, and wrote the screenplay for this feature film.
 The film's director was Joseph McGrath.

+The film stars Leonard Rossiter, Frances de la Tour, and Don Warrington, reprising their roles from the television series, with Christopher Strauli and Denholm Elliott.

+Plot

-Leonard Rossiter plays Rupert Rigsby, the middle-aged landlord of a decrepit townhouse.
-Rigsby has fallen for his only female tenant, Ruth Jones (Frances de la Tour).
+Rupert Rigsby, the middle-aged landlord of a decrepit townhouse, takes in a new tenant, art student John Harris.
+John is allocated the same room as medical student Philip Smith, who claims to be the son of an African chief.
+Rigsby has fallen for his only female tenant, Ruth Jones.
 Ruth, however, prefers Philip, who is much younger, more attractive, and more sophisticated than either Rigsby or she.
-Philip (Don Warrington) is not especially interested in Ruth, but he eggs Rigsby on in order to humiliate him.
+Philip is not especially interested in Ruth and eggs Rigsby on in order to humiliate him, even going so far as to deliberately throw a boxing match against Rigby in which Ruth had agreed to go out with the winner.
+Rigsby's attempts to court Ruth constantly go awry; meanwhile, John earns the wrath of his girlfriend Sandra's father.

-In adapting the television series to film, the setting was changed from Yorkshire to inner-city London.
-As Richard Beckinsale had died the year before, his character of Alan was rewritten with Christopher Strauli cast as a new character, art student John.
-The character of Alan is briefly referred to as having left Rigsby's house.
-In the film adaptation, Denholm Elliott plays Charles Seymour, a con-man with upper class affectations who courts Ruth in pursuit of her money.
+Charles Seymour, a conman with upper class affectations, courts Ruth in pursuit of her money.
 Though initially enamoured of his perceived social status, Rigsby becomes suspicious when Seymour consistently fails to pay his rent.
 Philip has the same suspicions regarding Seymour's true agenda and finally confronts him.
-With Rigsby eavesdropping on the conversation, Seymour threatens to expose Philip as a native Briton rather than the African prince he has long claimed to be if he reveals what he knows.
+With Rigsby eavesdropping on the conversation, Seymour threatens to expose Philip as a native Briton (rather than the African prince he has long claimed to be) if he reveals what he knows.
 Enraged, Rigsby appears from behind a door and unleashes a barrage of abuse on Seymour before finally throwing him out.
-Then calmer, he assures Philip he believes nothing of Seymour's story, and concludes that everything in Philip's demeanor suggests he is indeed descended from African royalty.
+Then calmer, Rigsby assures Philip he believes nothing of Seymour's story, and concludes that everything in Philip's demeanour suggests he is indeed descended from African royalty.